code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.png" alt="spring logo">
 </figure>

 [Apache Avro](https://avro.apache.org/docs/current/) is a data serialization system.
 It uses JSON for defining data types and protocols, and serializes data in a compact binary format.
-In the following tutorial we will configure, build and run an example in which we will send/receive binary Avro messages to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.
+In the following tutorial we will configure, build and run an example in which we will send/receive an Avro messages to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.

 Tools used:
 * Spring Boot 1.5